-Based on our current operating plan, we believe our existing cash and cash equivalents, will be sufficient to fund our operating expenses and capital expenditure requirements into 2024.
+Based on our current operating plan, we believe our existing cash and cash equivalents, marketable securities, and the expected proceeds from the completion of anticipated sale-leaseback of Tarzana, California manufacturing site will be sufficient to fund our operating expenses and capital expenditure requirements into 2025.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 We expect to continue to expend significant resources for the foreseeable future.

 We use our cash to fund operations, primarily to fund our research and development expenditures and related personnel costs.
-We expect our expenses to increase substantially for the foreseeable future as we continue to invest in research and development activities, particularly as we advance our product candidates into later stages of development and conduct larger clinical trials, seek regulatory approvals for and commercialize any product candidates that successfully complete clinical trials, hire additional personnel and invest in and grow our business, expand and protect our intellectual property portfolio, and operate as a public company.
+We expect our expenses to continue to be significant as we invest in research and development activities, particularly as we advance our product candidates into later stages of development and conduct larger clinical trials, seek regulatory approvals for and commercialize any product candidates that successfully complete clinical trials, hire personnel and invest in and grow our business, expand and protect our intellectual property portfolio, and operate as a public company.
 Because of the numerous risks and uncertainties associated with research, development and commercialization of our product candidates, we are unable to estimate the exact timing and amount of our funding requirements.
 Our future operating expenditures will depend on many factors, including:

-- the scope, rate of progress, costs and results of our clinical and preclinical development activities; - the number and characteristics of any additional product candidates we develop or acquire; - the timing of, and the costs involved in, obtaining regulatory approvals for ITIL-168, ITIL-306 or any future product candidates, and the number of trials required for regulatory approval; - the cost of manufacturing ITIL-168, ITIL-306 or any future product candidates as well as any products we successfully commercialize; - costs related to our manufacturing and other facilities; - the cost of commercialization activities of our product candidates, if approved for sale, including marketing, sales and distribution costs; - the timing, receipt and amount of sales of ITIL-168, ITIL-306 or any future product candidates, if approved; - the costs associated with constructing our new clinical and commercial manufacturing facility and building out lab space; - the extent to which we acquire or in-license other companies' product candidates and technologies; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of any such arrangements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - · any product liability or other lawsuits; - the expenses needed to attract, hire and retain skilled personnel; - our investments in our operational, financial and management information systems; - the costs associated with operating as a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - any delays or issues resulting from the ongoing COVID-19 pandemic.
+- the scope, rate of progress, costs and results of our clinical and preclinical development activities, including the impacts of our voluntary pause in our clinical trials, the results of our discussions with the FDA and other regulatory agencies, and the related investigation into our manufacturing process; - the number and characteristics of any additional product candidates we develop or acquire; - the timing of, and the costs involved in, obtaining regulatory approvals for ITIL-168, ITIL-306 or any future product candidates, and the number of trials required for regulatory approval; - · the cost of manufacturing ITIL-168, ITIL-306 or any future product candidates, as well as any products we successfully commercialize; - · costs related to our manufacturing and other facilities; - · the cost of commercialization activities of our product candidates, if approved for sale, including marketing, sales and distribution costs; - · the timing, receipt and amount of sales of ITIL-168, ITIL-306 or any future product candidates, if approved; - the costs associated with constructing our new clinical and commercial manufacturing facility and building out lab space, as well as our ability to complete the anticipated sale-leaseback of our Tarzana, California facility; - · the extent to which we acquire or in-license other companies' product candidates and technologies; - our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of any such arrangements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - · any product liability or other lawsuits; - · the expenses needed to attract, hire and retain skilled personnel; - our investments in our operational, financial and management information systems; - · the costs associated with operating as a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - · any delays or issues resulting from the ongoing COVID-19 pandemic or adverse geopolitical and economic conditions.

 In March 2020, we acquired 100% of the share capital of Immetacyte for total cash and non-cash consideration, including contingent consideration, of \$15.4 million.
 In connection with the acquisition, we terminated the Immetacyte license agreement and associated payment obligations.
-The maximum consideration that remained unpaid at March 31, 2022, which payment is contingent on future events, was \$14.5 million.
+The maximum consideration that remained unpaid at September 30, 2022, which payment is contingent on future events, was \$13.8 million.